The 10 Best Libraries in Michigan!

 The common lament these days is that books are disappearing in favor of electronic options.
 But that doesn’t mean people don’t still enjoy the feeling of a real book in their hands.
 Libraries are still very much a staple of communities across the United States.
 Whether you’re looking for a little quiet time to do some studying or you simply can’t find that old favorite book from your childhood, stop at one of these 10 awesome libraries in Michigan.

-Part of the University of Michigan's law school in Lansing, the William W. Cook Legal Research Library took a nod from Business Insider as Michigan's most beautiful library.
+Part of the University of Michigan's law school in Ann Arbor, the William W. Cook Legal Research Library took a nod from Business Insider as Michigan's most beautiful library.
 Being Business Insider, of course, it had some objective backing on that one, as the library took home the AIA Michigan 2011 Design Excellence Award.
 The award cited recent restoration and renovation projects, and given that the library features not only stained glass windows but also Samuel Yellin metalwork, it's one of Michigan's finest.

 Michigan's second largest library system behind only the University of Michigan Library, the fourth largest public library system and the 21st largest library system in the United States are all found in Detroit, in the Detroit Public Library.
 It's not just size that makes this one—the combination of Vermont marble and Italian marble trim, designed by the man who designed the Supreme Court Building in Washington, D.C., make this edifice one of Detroit's crown jewels.
 Check out the mosaic and mural displays for a touch of art with your reading.